 Let me guess, before planning a trip to Peru you probably hadn’t heard about the Nazca lines (sometimes spelt Nasca)!
 Am I right?
 I know I hadn’t and while not a Wonder of the World, the Nasca lines are a pretty big deal in Peru and in the archaeological sphere.
+One of the best ways to see the Nazca lines is my scenic flight.
+In this post we outline if the Nazca Lines flight really is worth the price.

 The Nazca Lines are ancient, giant, geoglyphs that had been etched into the desert in Southern Peru some 2,000 years ago.
 To this day, scientists still can’t agree on how and why they were created, although many suggest practises and rituals based on astrology.
 Some of the lines start to take shapes such as swirls, zigzags triangles and rectangles, while others become obvious animal representations such as monkeys, spiders, a hummingbird and there is even one that looks like a dinosaur.
 This is a truly phenomenal site especially when you try to comprehend how people managed to do this 2,000 years ago.